orchest/orchest/README.md

-# orkest
+# orchest

-Orkest is an open source end-to-end machine learning platform tailored to web & mobile applications.
+Orchest is an open source end-to-end machine learning platform tailored to web & mobile applications.